shinefield/mangoszerocontent/README.md

 then load any update supplied in the `_updates` folder.
 Updates are kept small so that each update can be considered atomic since it will add a single feature or data unit, which fully works without any other updates.
-This allows us to gradually research, verify, and add the games' content to our database.
+This allows us to gradually research, verify, and add the game's content to our database.

 Once the import script is done, it will execute a optimization query, which tries to order every database table in a readable fashion.